legal resources necessary to hold negligent facilities accountable.

 In a summary statement of deficiencies dated March 27, 2017, a state survey team noted the nursing home's failure to follow the facility’s infection control program and “failed to follow proper hand hygiene.”
 The surveyor said that the nursing home it also failed to “follow infection control practices and aseptic technique to prevent cross-contamination.”
 This deficient practice by the nursing staff “has the potential to affect all eighty-two residents living in the facility.”

 If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while living at Burgin Manor a.k.a.
 Aperion Care Olney, call Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Richland County victims of mistreatment living in long-term facilities including nursing homes in Olney.
+Our network of attorneys fights aggressively on behalf of Richland County victims of mistreatment living in long-term facilities including nursing homes in Olney.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.
 With our years of success, our attorneys can assist your family in successfully resolving your financial recompense case against all those who caused your loved one harm.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee arrangement.
 This agreement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.